-Parental Love is Not Blindwith Nadia Campaniello and Ignacio Monzón)
+Parental Love Is Not Blind: Identifying Selection into Early School Startwith Nadia Campaniello and Ignacio Monzón)

-In many countries parents can choose whether their children start elementary school one year earlier.
-Like many other educational decisions, this choice has lasting consequences that can depend on each child's characteristics.
+In many countries parents can choose whether their children start elementary school one year early.
+Like many other educational decisions, this choice has lasting consequences that depend on each child's characteristics.
 Which children are sent to school early?
-How are they affected by this decision?
-To answer these questions, we exploit a feature of the Italian education system: only children born between January and April can start elementary school one year early.
+We propose a novel methodology to identify the sign and strength of selection into early starting.
+We exploit a feature of the Italian education system: only children born between January and April can start elementary school one year early.
 We use data on standardized tests taken by all students in Italy.
-We find that there is positive selection: students who start early have higher ability.
-Moreover, for those children the penalty associated to early start is smaller.
+We find robust evidence of positive selection: early starters would have obtained scores 0.2 standard deviations higher than the average student, had they started regularly.
+Additionally, we use this methodology to compare the effect of early starting on selected and average students.
+We find that the penalty associated with early start is lower for selected students born in March and April.

 We study the influence of television translation techniques on the quality of English spoken worldwide.
 We identify a large positive effect for subtitled original version broadcasts, as opposed to dubbed television, on English proficiency scores.
 We analyze the historical circumstances under which countries opted for one of the translation modes and use it to account for the possible endogeneity of the subtitling indicator.
 We disaggregate the results by type of skills and find that television works especially for listening comprehension.
 Our paper suggests that governments could promote subtitling as a means to improve foreign language proficiency\ which, in turn, enhances economic performance.
 We also argue that the television translation mode can be used as an instrument to assess the impact of English proficiency at the macro level, as a substitute to linguistic distance, which has traditionally been used in the trade and migration literatures.